“It is useless to attempt to reason a man out of a thing he was never reasoned into.” – Jonathan Swift

 SMA: Since you’re saying that money and power addicts are destroying environments to score the same dopamine junkies trigger with heroin, you must think money and power addicts should be arrested too.

 CL: I don’t think, and have never said, anyone should be arrested for triggering dopamine.
 I do believe that all addicts should be held accountable for hurting others.
-And I believe it’s time to stop looking up to money and power addicts and stop looking down on junkies for being addicted to the same neurotransmitter.
+And I believe it’s time to stop looking up to money and power addicts and stop looking down on junkies for being slaves to the same neurotransmitter.

 SMA: But dopamine isn’t the only neurotransmitter responsible for behavior.